c-sanders/BoostAndQtThreads/README.md

 + Problem with this suffix rule and a workaround.

 A problem with this Makefile, is that it doesn't tell the make utility how to build `.cpp` suffixed moc files from `.hpp` files.
-To help compensate for this, the suffix rule makes a copy of the target .moc file.
-This copy has a similar name to the target file, except that the filename is prefixed by _moc, and the filename extension is changed from
+To help compensate for this, the suffix rule makes a copy of the target `.moc` file.
+This copy has a similar name to the target file, except that the filename is prefixed by `moc_` and the filename extension is changed from `.moc` to `.cpp`.
-.moc to .cpp.
 For example;

 	TestClass.moc --> moc_TestClass.cpp